InnerCato/Java-Physics-Simulators/README.md

 # Java Physics Simulator

 This repository contains Java-based physics simulation projects.
-They are kept for archival purposes, so expect them to be a little rough around the edges and scuffed.
+They are kept for archival purposes, so expect some mild visual glitches.
 The projects showcase basic physics simulations.

-The projects right now are pretty broken and the balls can sometimes get stuck on each other, but they function in regards to the project scope.
-Im keeping it for archival purposes

 ---